 Give it a name and a description, and then click Next

-On the Configure URL, select Enable support for the SAML 2.0 WebSSO protocol.
+Select Enable support for the SAML 2.0 WebSSO protocol on the Configure URL.

-From Cloudi-Fi, copy Identifier (Entity ID) and paste the value into Relying party SAML 2.0 SSO Service URL field, and click Next.
+From Cloudi-Fi, copy Identifier (Entity ID), paste the value into Relying party SAML 2.0 SSO Service URL field, and click Next.

-From the Cloudi-Fi interface, get the Reply URL (Assertion Consumer Service URL) and paste the value into Relying party trust identifier field and click add, then Next.
+From the Cloudi-Fi interface, get the Reply URL (Assertion Consumer Service URL), paste the value into the Relying party trust identifier field, and click add, then Next.

-Check the parameters on the Ready to Add Trust tab and click Next, and then Close the Wizard.
+Check the parameters on the Ready to Add Trust tab, click Next, and then Close the Wizard.

 3. Edit claim rules

-From the AD FS management tool, go to Relying Party Trust, right-click on the relying party trust that you recently added and click Edit Claim Issuance Policy, and then add a new Rule.
+From the AD FS management tool, go to Relying Party Trust, right-click on the relying party trust you recently added, click Edit Claim Issuance Policy, and then add a new Rule.

 Select Send LDAP Attributes as Claims